 - Many employees have a right to be consulted if their employer wants to change their regular shifts or hours.
 This includes regular casuals.

 In most cases, you have the same leave entitlements during pregnancy as you had before pregnancy.
 These entitlements include sick leave, annual leave and long service leave.

 You can use sick leave during your pregnancy regardless of whether your sickness is related to your pregnancy.
 The usual sick leave conditions still apply.

 Some awards, agreements or workplace policies allow you to use sick leave to attend antenatal appointments.
 Speak to someone in Human Resources at your workplace or to your employer about whether your employment conditions let you do this.

-If you use all your sick leave and are still sick and need to take time off, you might be able to take unpaid leave.
+If you use all your sick leave and are still sick and need time off, you might be able to take unpaid leave.
 You shouldn’t be dismissed because you’re sick and need to take leave during your pregnancy.

 There is also special maternity leave.
-This is unpaid leave for when you can’t work because she has a pregnancy-related illness or if the pregnancy ends within 28 weeks of the expected birth date – for example, because of a miscarriage.
+This is unpaid leave for when you can’t work because of a pregnancy-related illness or the pregnancy ending within 28 weeks of the expected birth date – for example, because of a miscarriage.
 If you’re eligible for parental leave, you should be eligible for special maternity leave.

 To take special maternity leave, you need to give your employer notice as soon as possible.
 This can be after the leave has started.
 You also need to give your employer an approximate length of time you think you’ll be away from work.